Executive Summary

 AnalysisPublic Capacity: The Purpose of the Program

-The Court began its application by examining the Borough's stated purposes for the Stormwater Charge.
-The Court found that, notwithstanding the Borough's litigation position that the program was designed to relieve individual landowners of stormwater management obligations, the contemporaneous ordinance findings told a different story.
-The Ordinance recited that “[f]ederal and state regulations require the Borough to implement a program of stormwater controls,” and defined the Stormwater Charge as “an assessment levied . . . to cover the costs of constructing, operating, and maintaining” the Borough System and “to fund expenses related to the Borough's compliance with PADEP NPDES permit requirements under applicable state law.”
-The Court found that this language “indisputable[e]” demonstrated that the program was prompted at least in part by federal and state mandates imposed on the Borough itself.
+The Court began by reviewing the Borough's stated purposes for the Stormwater Charge.
+Despite the Borough's claim that the program aimed to relieve individual landowners of stormwater management obligations, the ordinance indicated otherwise.
+The Ordinance stated that “[f]ederal and state regulations require the Borough to implement a program of stormwater controls.”
+It defined the Stormwater Charge as “an assessment levied . . . to cover the costs of constructing, operating, and maintaining” the Borough System and “to fund expenses related to the Borough's compliance with PADEP NPDES permit requirements under applicable state law.”
+The Court found this language “indisputable[e]” evidence that the program was at least partly driven by federal and state mandates imposed on the Borough.

-The Court further found that the ordinance's explicit findings of fact described the program's benefits in terms of public health, safety, and general welfare: a comprehensive program of stormwater management was “fundamental to the public health, safety, and general welfare of the residents of the Borough,” and inadequate stormwater management increased flood risks, harmed the environment and water quality, and threatened public health and safety.
-The Court characterized these as findings reflecting an intent to address the negative impacts of stormwater runoff on the environment and community — not findings of intent to benefit individual landowners.
+The Court also found that the ordinance described the program's benefits in terms of public health, safety, and general welfare.
+It stated that comprehensive stormwater management was “fundamental to the public health, safety, and general welfare of the residents of the Borough,” and that inadequate stormwater management increased flood risks, harmed the environment and water quality, and threatened public health and safety.
+The Court concluded these findings showed an intent to address the negative impacts of stormwater runoff on the environment and community, rather than to benefit individual landowners.

 The Absence of a Voluntary, Contractual Relationship

-The Court then examined the relationship between the Borough and the property owners subject to the Stormwater Charge.
-The Court applied the long-standing rule that quasiprivate service charges require “express or implied contract on the part of the consumer to make compensation for [the service] which he has applied for and received, on the terms and conditions made public.”
+The Court next examined the relationship between the Borough and property owners subject to the Stormwater Charge.
+It applied the established rule that quasi-private service charges require “express or implied contract on the part of the consumer to make compensation for [the service] which he has applied for and received, on the terms and conditions made public.”
 Jolly, 65 A. at 811.
-The Court found three reasons that no such contract existed.
+The Court identified three reasons why no such contract existed.

-First, stormwater management is not a service that property owners typically seek out.
-The Court observed that stormwater is transient and that, absent immediate liability or property damage risk, owners do not affirmatively seek stormwater management.
-Quoting the DeKalb court, the Court emphasized that “the burden imposed on the system by the runoff from the property, and the benefits conferred upon that property by the system are not the same thing,” and noted that the relationship between impervious surface and benefit is not symmetrical: properties with extensive impervious cover atop a hill may impose substantial burden while deriving little benefit, while small homes downhill from extensive development may receive substantial benefit while imposing little burden.
+First, stormwater management is not a service property owners typically request.
+The Court noted that stormwater is transient and, unless there is immediate liability or property damage risk, owners do not actively seek stormwater management.
+Citing the DeKalb court, the Court emphasized that “the burden imposed on the system by the runoff from the property, and the benefits conferred upon that property by the system are not the same thing.”
+It also observed that the relationship between impervious surface and benefit is not symmetrical: properties with large impervious areas on a hill may impose a significant burden but receive little benefit, while small homes downhill may benefit greatly while imposing little burden.

-Second, no specific action by a property owner triggers each use of the stormwater system.
-Unlike water or sanitary sewer service, where a customer's act of opening a tap or flushing initiates a discrete transaction, the rain falls regardless of customer behavior.
-The Court rejected the Borough's argument that the existence of impervious surface manifests consent: the Ordinance's expansive definition of “developed” effectively swept in all habitable property and any functional commercial property, leaving no realistic alternative to paying the charge.
-The Court further noted the historical context: many properties were developed long before stormwater management programs existed, making it “inappropriate to rely upon the initial construction of impervious surfaces to establish a contract between the parties to pay a charge that was not imposed until decades, if not a century, after the property was first developed.”
+Second, property owners do not take any specific action to trigger use of the stormwater system.
+Unlike water or sanitary sewer service, where a customer's action initiates a transaction, rainfall occurs regardless of customer behavior.
+The Court rejected the Borough's argument that having impervious surfaces indicates consent, noting that the Ordinance's broad definition of “developed” included in all habitable and commercial properties, leaving owners with no real alternative to paying the charge.
+The Court also noted that many properties were developed before stormwater management programs existed, making it “inappropriate to rely upon the initial construction of impervious surfaces to establish a contract between the parties to pay a charge that was not imposed until decades, if not a century, after the property was first developed.”

-Third, the Court found the Ordinance's sweeping terms inconsistent with a contractual relationship.
+Third, the Court found that the Ordinance's broad terms were inconsistent with a contractual relationship.
 Section 94A-6(A.) imposed the Stormwater Charge on “each and every developed property within the Borough that is connected with, uses, is serviced by or is benefitted by the [Borough System], either directly or indirectly.”
-The Court drew a parallel to its earlier rejection of similar reasoning in the sanitary sewer context, where it had distinguished between “actual use of” the system and “the privilege of using” it, and had held that a charge applicable to vacant lots, unconnected buildings, and properties that did not actually use the system was “without any regard whatever to the extent or value of the . . . [service].”
+The Court compared this to its earlier decision in the sanitary sewer context, where it distinguished between “actual use of” the system and “the privilege of using” it, and held that a charge applied to vacant lots, unconnected buildings, and properties not actually using the system was “without any regard whatever to the extent or value of the . . . [service].”
 In re Petition of City of Phila., 16 A.2d at 35.

 The Credit System Did Not Cure the Problem

-The Borough argued that the Ordinance's credit and appeal system, which allowed property owners to reduce their charge by implementing on-site stormwater management practices, demonstrated voluntariness.
-The Court rejected this argument, holding that “[r]equiring property owners who became subject to a unilaterally imposed stormwater charge to seek an appeal to avoid that charge is not equivalent to the individual or entity deciding in the first instance to accept or decline a service or engage or refrain from a regulated activity.”
-The Court further observed that the only realistic ways to avoid the charge entirely were to employ a private stormwater management system, remove all existing impervious surfaces, refrain from any development, or move outside the Borough.
+The Borough claimed that the Ordinance's credit and appeal system, which let property owners lower their charges by implementing on-site stormwater management, showed their system was voluntary.
+The Court disagreed, stating that “[r]equiring property owners who became subject to a unilaterally imposed stormwater charge to seek an appeal to avoid that charge is not equivalent to the individual or entity deciding in the first instance to accept or decline a service or engage or refrain from a regulated activity.”
+The Court also noted that the only practical ways to avoid the charge were to install a private stormwater management system, remove all impervious surfaces, refrain from development, or leave the Borough.

-The Court also rejected the Borough's reliance on a cost-of-alternatives analysis.
-The Borough had submitted expert testimony estimating that the University would incur capital costs of approximately $4.2 million (annualized at approximately $178,500 per year) to construct and operate independent stormwater facilities, against an annual Stormwater Charge of $132,088.68 — presenting the charge as a value proposition for the University.
-The Court treated this argument as irrelevant to the question of whether a voluntary, contractual relationship existed.
+The Court also dismissed the Borough's cost-of-alternatives analysis.
+The Borough presented expert testimony estimating the University would spend about $4.2 million in capital costs (or $178,500 per year) to construct and operate its own stormwater facilities, compared to an annual Stormwater Charge of $132,088.68.
+The Court found this argument irrelevant to whether a voluntary, contractual relationship existed.

 The Court's Conclusion

-Synthesizing these findings, the Court concluded that the Borough was providing stormwater management services out of duty, for the public benefit, and in the absence of a contractual relationship.
-Accordingly, the Borough was acting in its public capacity, the Stormwater Charge was a local tax, and PASSHE and the University were immune.
-The Court did not reach the proportionality question.
+The Court concluded that the Borough provided stormwater management services as a public duty, for the public benefit, and without a contractual relationship.
+Therefore, the Borough acted in its public capacity, the Stormwater Charge was a local tax, and PASSHE and the University were immune.
+The Court did not address the proportionality issue.

 “Where a municipality is duty bound to provide a service for the public benefit and in the absence of a voluntary, contractual relationship between itself and those receiving the service, the associated charge is a tax.
 For the reasons provided, we conclude that the Stormwater Charge embodies each of these characteristics.”